SeaDve/Breathing/README.md

 ninja -C _build install
 ```

+## 📦 Third-Party Packages

+Unlike Flatpak, take note that these packages are not officially supported by the developer.

+### Repology

+You can also check out other third-party packages on [Repology](https://repology.org/project/breathing/versions).

 ## 🙌 Help translate Breathing
 You can help Breathing translate into your native language.
 If you found any typos
 or think you can improve a translation, you can use the [Weblate](https://hosted.weblate.org/projects/kooha/breathing/) platform.

 ## ☕ Support me and the project

 Breathing is free and will always be for everyone to use.
 If you like the project and
-would like to support and fund it, you may donate through [Liberapay](https://liberapay.com/SeaDve/).
+would like to support it, you may [buy me a coffee](https://www.buymeacoffee.com/seadve).

 ## 💝 Acknowledgment

 A big thank you to all the [contributors](https://github.com/SeaDve/Breathing/graphs/contributors)
 and [translators](https://hosted.weblate.org/projects/kooha/breathing/) from Weblate.